BaguetteEngineering/annotations-sketch-plugin/README.md

 # Installation

-Double-click the `hide-specifications-overlay.sketchplugin` file in your Finder.
+Double-click the `annotations.sketchplugin` file in your Finder.

 # Developers